Respect Due – Museum of Colour

-Each and every life lost to the current pandemic of COVID-19 is a cause of sadness.
-None the less, it is clear that the virus is claiming the lives of people over the age of 70 at an alarming rate, with a disproportionately high death of people of African, Caribbean and Asian background.
-As these are the people who are essential to our galleries, this challenge that has been ever present since the inception of our gallery has now been thrown into huge relief.
+The virus is claiming the lives of people over the age of 70 at an alarming rate, with a disproportionately high death rate of people of African, Caribbean and Asian backgrounds.
+As these groups are essential to the galleries at the MoC, this challenge – which has been ever-present since the inception of the gallery – has now been thrown into huge relief.

-A generation of creatives are growing up in the belief that they are doing things for the very first time – because the achievements of the generations that came before have not been methodically documented.
-Capturing as many of these unique perspectives as possible is the goal of this project, and it has never been more urgent to achieve.
+A generation of creatives is growing up with the belief that they are doing things for the very first time – because the achievements of the generations that came before them have not been methodically documented and made available.
+The goal of this project is to capture as many of these unique perspectives as possible – something that has never been more urgent.